 Stockholm's contracting experience shows that transit agencies can devolve more route and service planning to private operators, provided the right incentives and oversight are in place.
 In an appropriate geographic setting, public agencies can provide contractors with the flexibility to design routes and plan service, provided the contract remains oriented toward rider satisfaction and service quality.
-This heavy delegation of responsibilities in Stockholm was implemented through a gradual, intentional transition-from direct service operation to internal contractor participation and, ultimately, to today's model with longer contracts and full market competition.
+This heavy delegation of responsibilities in Stockholm was implemented through a gradual, intentional transition-from direct service operation to internal contracting to competitive tendering with short contracts and internal contractor participation and, ultimately, to today's model with longer contracts and full market competition.

-"This heavy delegation of responsibilities in Stockholm was implemented through a gradual, intentional transition"
+This heavy delegation of responsibilities in Stockholm was implemented through a gradual, intentional transition.